Version: 1.0

 watch kubectl top nodes

-watch kubectl top pods --all-namespaces
+watch kubectl top pods --all-namespaces# Create monitoring script

 cat <<'EOF' > ~/monitor-k8s.sh